PureStorage-OpenConnect/px-gitops/gitscm-server/README.md

 **To start the deployment for the first time**

 Clone the current repository using  `git clone https://github.com/PureStorage-OpenConnect/px-gitops.git`.
-Then in your terminal move to the git-scm folder `cd px-gitops/gitscm-server` and run the following command  to install kustomize.
+Then in your terminal move to the git-scm folder `cd px-gitops/gitscm-server`.

 **Now run the following script to deploy git-server**